Summer program applications are available

-A small and strictly limited number of one-week stays are allowed each summer to enable attendance by physicists whose work is central to a particular workshop or working group but who are not able to participate for two weeks or longer because of professional or personal commitments such as laboratory management or childcare/eldercare arrangements.
+A limited number of one-week stays are allowed each summer to enable attendance by physicists whose work is central to a particular workshop or working group but who are not able to participate for two weeks or longer because of professional or personal commitments such as laboratory management or childcare/eldercare arrangements.
 Read more about applying for a one-week stay here.

+Applicants requesting a one-week stay because of professional or personal commitments are encouraged to use the comments box to add any information that they want the admissions committee to take into consideration.
+See examples here.
 Before indicating your scheduling preferences and constraints, you should carefully review your other summer commitments to ensure that if admitted for the weeks you request, you can attend for the full working weeks that you are offered.